michadereus/DocumentManager/README.md

 # DocumentManager
 Document upload, viewer, and general purpose file handler made by Michael DeReus for CS4743 at UTSA - michael.dereus@my.utsa.edu

-PHP and HTML code for a webserver running on nginx and PHPmyadmin with php-8.1 on an AWS EC2 instance.
+PHP-8.1 code for a nginx webserver running PHPmyadmin on an AWS EC2 instance.